MacWallet/MacWallet/README.md

 MacWallet is a very easy to use and integrated Bitcoin wallet for Mac OSX.
 [Bitcoinj](https://code.google.com/p/bitcoinj/) is used as underlaying bitcoin library.
-[BitcoinjKit](https://github.com/jonasschnelli/BitcoinJKit) is used as java/cocoa framework layer-
+[BitcoinjKit](https://github.com/jonasschnelli/BitcoinJKit) is used as java/cocoa framework layer.

 Screenshots